leinardi/gwe/README.md

 will be bundled and provided automatically.
 **No new build will be published on PyPI**.

+## How to get GWE
-## Installing the app from Flathub
+### Install from Flathub
+This is the preferred way to get GWE on any major distribution (Arch, Fedora, Linux Mint, openSUSE, Ubuntu, etc).

 If you don't have Flatpak installed you can find step by step instructions [here](https://flatpak.org/setup/).

 Make sure to have the Flathub remote added to the current user: